Hosting Handbook

 Comperes, Host Tech, Stage Managers or Steward Team Leaders may also log any issues/make comment on the performance, technical issues or audience comments – but it is the Host’s responsibility to ensure some details are recorded for each performance/show.

 However, don’t just write it down.
-Try to sort the issue first and record what was done or who you contacted, and how it was or wasn’t resolved.
+If it’s something that we can work on to resolve, then try to sort the issue first and record what was done or who you contacted, and how it was or wasn’t resolved.

 PRS forms are available for contributors and artists to log their performances of songs.
 The Hosts will complete the remainder of the form.